 Disadvantages?
 Prolonged sitting like this can get tiring, precisely because we are using our muscles.
 Also, kneeling chairs will gradually compress the knees, so you’ll need a break after a while from that.

-When we sit passively, in a proper way, we rest our back against the back of the chair.
+But when we sit passively, in a proper way, we rest our back against the back of the chair.
 This is the default way most of us now use chairs in an office setting and, of course, how car seats work.

 This is passive sitting.
 Note these children have their upper backs resting against the back of the bench – this is important.